learn-the-web/topics/modulifier-cheat-sheet/index.md

           - 'Makes sure the `hidden` attribute works in all browsers and provides a `.hidden` class.'
       - name: '`.visually-hidden`'
         details:
-          - 'Add a class that will hide something from the visual screen but still allow it to be accessible via tools.'
+          - 'A class that will hide something from the visual screen but still allow it to be accessible via tools.'
       - name: '`.focusable`'
         details:
           - 'To be added to the `.visually-hidden` class to allow the keyboard to access the element.'
       - name: '`.invisible`'
         details:
           - 'A class that will hide an element on the screen, but its space will still be there.'
+      - name: '`.chop`'
+        details:
+          - 'A class that will chop overflowing elements off—essentially just `overflow: hidden`'
       - name: '`.truncate`'
         details:
           - 'A class that will chop single lines of text off and add an ellipsis at the end.'